HannesLeonha/Vexillum/README.md

  - `program.exe path/to/some/file "Argument with spaces" -l "Argument between flags" -s`

 ### Flags
 It starts with a dash and has two variants.
-Short flags which are just one letter (case sensitive).
+Short flags which are just one letter (case-sensitive).
 They can also be combined by using one dash and putting multiple letters after it.
-The other variant is a long flag which starts with two dashes and the it uses lowercase words seperated by dashes.
+The other variant is a long flag which starts with two dashes and only contains lowercase words seperated by dashes.
  - Short flags: `program.exe -l -s -R`
  - Combined flags: `program.exe -lsR`
  - Long flags: `program.exe -rf --no-preserve-root`